 Are Fishers businesses eligible for testing?

 Yes, Fishers businesses can partner with the Fishers Health Department to obtain testing for their employees.
-Additionally, the Health Department partners with businesses in Fishers to provide PPE sample-kits consisting of masks and gloves in order to properly protect their employees as they begin to re-enter the workplace.

 Extensive education is also available to businesses to provide recommendations and guidance in accordance with CDC guidelines in regards to cleaning and disinfecting techniques, physical space layout to ensure social distancing, and how to utilize the city testing software and facility to ensure rapid testing opportunities are made available.

 Businesses can access these support programs on the Fishers Economic Development website.

 What happens if an employee tests positive for COVID-19?
 What should I do?